MANAGEMENT & CONSULTANTS

 Rhonda F. Rhyne, M.B.A.

 Rhonda Rhyne has spent the past 20 years in executive management for biotechnology and medical technology companies.
-She has served as Chief Executive Officer and Board Director for Prevencio since August 2013.
+She has served as Chief Executive Officer, Chief Translational Officer, and Board Director for Prevencio since August 2013.
 Previously, she served as Chief Operating Officer and then President of CardioDynamics, a publicly traded, innovative cardiovascular medical device company from 1996 to 2009.
 The company was sold to Sonosite, Inc. (now Fujifilm Holdings Corp., OTCPK: FUJIY) in August 2009.

 Ms. Rhyne served as Chief Executive Officer and Board Director for Culture Technology, Inc., a privately-held biotechnology company specializing in growing skin for severely burned patients from 1992 to 1995.